Vinimart/to-do-app/README.md

 # to-do-app
-This is a simple study of case of a To-do list application using vanilla javascript.
+This is a case study for a task list application.
+For this project, the object-oriented programming paradigm  was used combined with the MVC design pattern.